Holiday home in the Netherlands - what about taxes?

 The actual return on your holiday home may be lower than the notional return we used for Box 3.
 If so, you can report your actual return to us.
 You may have to pay less tax as a result, or you may even receive a tax refund.

-You can fill in the actual return for 2025 in your 2025 tax return.
-You will receive a letter from us informing you when you can report your actual return in 2024 or earlier years to us.
+You can fill in the actual return for 2025 and subsequent years in your tax return.
+For 2024 or earlier years, you will receive a letter from us informing you when you can report your actual return for those years to us.
 Read more about this at:

 - Wanneer krijg ik de brief dat ik mijn box 3-inkomen mag doorgeven?
 (When will I receive the letter that I can report my Box 3 income?)(only available in Dutch)